thutt/lrstar/README.md

 # Getting Started

+To get started, you must have the following installed:

+  make
+  g++
+  pdflatex
+  texlive-latex-base   (Debian package)
+  texlive-latex-extra  (Debian package)

-To get started, you must set up an environment by sourcing the setup file into your Bash environment, like so:
+You must also set up an environment by sourcing the setup file into your Bash environment, like so:

     git clone https://github.com/thutt/lrstar.git
     cd lrstar